codegauravg/minesweeper/README.md

 Must Have -> nodejs

+1.  npm install
-npm run dev from project directory to play the game.
+2.  npm run dev
+from project directory to play the game.